ThatTamer/CS2-Marker/README.md

 # Installation
 Step 1: Download the Plugin
-Go to the Releases page of this repository.

-Find the latest release (e.g., v1.0.0) and download it.
+Go to the Releases page of this repository and find the latest release (e.g., v1.0.0) to download it.

 Step 2: Upload the Plugin to Your Server
 Paste the unzipped file into your CS2 server's plugins folder (usually something like .../plugins/).